XuWeiEvo/GLOBAL/README.md

 # GLOBAL
-This repository included all the code used for GLOBAL project WP4.
+This repository included all the code used for GLOBAL project.